 con que con docta muerte y necia vida,

 – Sor Juan Inez de la Cruz

-© 2016, English poems and illustration, Jamie Dedes, All rights reserved
+© 2016, English poems, Jamie Dedes, All rights reserved

 Your donation HERE helps to fund the ongoing mission of The Poet by Day in support of poets and writers, freedom of artistic express, and human rights.